 The process to identify a site to enable and support aquaculture around Lake Argyle as part of the implementation of the Ord Stage II final agreement continues to progress slowly.
-The issue of a lease has been delayed while the relevant group reviews its options.

-A licence to produce barramundi has been issued, but is currently inactive; the licensee is also pursuing a land based lease to support its proposed aquaculture activities.
-For proponents considering aquaculture in Lake Argyle, identifying a site suitable for land based support facilities has proved difficult.
+The issue of a lease was delayed while the relevant group reviews its options.
+A licence to produce barramundi has been issued, but is currently inactive; the licence holder has made substantial progress in its efforts to secure tenure over a land based lease to support its proposed aquaculture activities.